rsc/tmp/mpt/DESIGN.md

 streaming updates to disk in batches.
 So we will do exactly that.

+A hybrid approach is also possible, where each lookup or set requires O(1) disk I/O operations in exchange for not keeping leaf data in memory.
+This reduces the memory overhead from 112 bytes per entry to 48 bytes per entry.
+After describing the fully in-memory version, we describe the hybrid version.

 ## Merkle Patricia Tree Overview {#mpt}

 An MPT starts with the concept of a binary tree of depth 256, where the key-value